kolkri/kolkri/README.md

 I have a **master degree in energy engineering** and I worked several years during my studies and after graduation in the electric utilities sector.
 Therefore I have strong background in tech and analytical mindset.

 ### Current frontend developer 👩‍💻
 Life happened and I started to think what I actually want to do in life.
 I knew it is something to do with tech but I was still looking for that position, which really would give my creativity and passion to flow.
 I had couple of coding courses in university (Python & C progarmming), and I really remember how I enjoyed the logical problem solving aspects of coding.
 I ran into a swedish coding school Technigo, which is providing web development boot camps.
 I joined their **frontend development bootcamp spring '22** and fell in love with coding again.
-Currently I'm working as a junior software developer in small tech start up.
+Currently I'm working as a junior software developer in small tech start up in Helsinki.

 ### Skillset ⭐
 JavaScript | TypeScript | React | Redux | Figma | CSS | Nodejs | MongoDB | Styled components | WebFlow